Dreaker75/re-emerald/FUTURE_PLANS.md

  - Give an option to make the text display instant
  - Change Hidden and PokeBall items found throughout the game to be more useful
  - Cut down on the Pokemon Center Dialogue
- - Update Hidden Power display to show the type it will be
+ - Update Hidden Power to show its real type in battle
- - Update Hidden Power, Return and Frustration to show their current power on screen
- - Make Soul Dew obtainable once from Southern Island, even after defeating/releasing the Lati@s from there

 ## Features for Beta release
  - Either turn off PokeNav calls completely or make it an in-game toggle